 Child abuse is a form of maltreatment and may involve the infliction of harm, or the failure to act to prevent harm.
-There are four categories of child abuse: physical, emotional, sexual and neglect.

-Physical abuse is the causing of physical harm to a child or young person.

-Emotional abuse is the persistent emotional ill treatment that has severe and persistent adverse effects on a child's emotional development.
+It may involve physical abuse (hitting a child, for example) or emotional abuse.
+The National Guidance for Child Protection in Scotland 2021 defines emotional abuse as "persistent emotional ill treatment that has severe and persistent adverse effects on a child's emotional development."
 It may involve, for example, repeated silencing, ridiculing or intimidation; conveying to a child that they are worthless or unloved; exploitation or corruption of a child.

-Child sexual abuse (CSA) is defined as: an act that involves a child under 16 years of age in any activity for the sexual gratification of another person, whether or not it is claimed that the child either consented or assented.
+Child sexual abuse (CSA) is defined in the National guidance for child protection in Scotland 2021 as: "an act that involves a child under 16 years of age in any activity for the sexual gratification of another person, whether or not it is claimed that the child either consented or assented.
 Sexual abuse involves forcing or enticing a child to take part in sexual activities, whether or not the child is aware of what is happening.
 For those who may be victims of sexual offences aged 16-17, child protection procedures must be considered.
 These procedures must be applied when there is concern about the sexual exploitation or trafficking of a child.

 The activities may involve physical contact, including penetrative or non-penetrative acts.
-They may include non-contact activities, such as involving children in looking at or in the production of indecent images, in watching sexual activities, using sexual language towards a child, or encouraging children to behave in sexually inappropriate ways.
+They may include non-contact activities, such as involving children in looking at or in the production of indecent images, in watching sexual activities, using sexual language towards a child, or encouraging children to behave in sexually inappropriate ways."